 Increasing food security and improving agriculture practices

 Mercy Corps provides emergency food vouchers, commodities, and cash in times of urgent need while also working to improve long-term agricultural productivity and livestock management.
-We help farmers adapt agricultural practices and adopt technologies that are more resilient to climate change like conserving water and soil, maintaining and fertilizing crops, and using improved seeds.
+We help farmers adapt agricultural practices and adopt technologies that are more resilient to climate change like conserving water and soil, maintaining and fertilising crops, and using improved seeds.
 We connect farmers to climate information services to ensure that they have the necessary data to make decisions.
 Looking at the broader system, we facilitate connections between producers, wholesalers, and food processors to help expand farmers’ access to markets and increase their income.

 Lastly, to improve community health and support nutrition, we are constructing latrines, promoting hygiene awareness, ensuring access to clean water, and disseminating nutritional information through trusted local leaders.